ajitluhach/simple-spotify-playlist-downloader/README.md

 "You can login to your spotify account using Facebook Login or your username.
 "Permissions Required : playlist-read-private
 Only Python3 Support
-(Didn't create it python2 support)
+(Didn't create it for python2 support)

 ## Features

 * Adds metadata to downloaded songs
 * Download Progress
 * Adds Album Art